 This is a continuation of the budget process in Kenya under the new Constitution.

-Documents Produced in the budget process in Kenya
+Documents Prepared during the budget process in Kenya

 Apart from the key timelines for the budget process, there are different documents that are prepared during the budget process in Kenya by both the national and the county governments.

 - a schedule for preparation of the budget indicating key dates by which various exercises are to be completed;